opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

   description: "This post walks through the steps to configure Java High-level REST client to connect with OpenSearch over HTTPS"
 ---

-If you ever use OpenSearch with a java application, you might come across OpenSearch Java high-level REST client.
+If you have ever used OpenSearch with a java application, you might have come across OpenSearch Java high-level REST client.
 Java high-level REST client provides OpenSearch APIs as methods, and makes it easier for a java application to interact with OpenSearch using request/response objects.

 In this blog, we will see how to configure the Java high-level REST client (a.k.a JHLRC) to connect with an OpenSearch cluster securely.
 We will set up a local OpenSearch server using the default distribution which comes with security plugin pre-installed, and use JHLRC client in a sample Java application to interact with the server over HTTPS.
 I have used an Ubuntu 18.04 machine, but it should work for other linux distributions as well.